hashicorp/vault/website/source/guides/operations/autounseal-aws-kms.html.md

 Vault Enterprise web interface  http://192.0.2.1:8200/ui
 ```

-**NOTE:** Outputs will contain instructions to connect to the server via SSH as
+**NOTE:** The Terraform output will display the public IP address to SSH into
-shown in the example above.
+your server as well as the Vault Enterprise web interface address.

 ### Step 2: Test the Auto Unseal Feature